Who are the Institutional Holders in Mastercard Incorporated (MA)?

 Sponsored

-The stock witnessed a 4.71% gain in the last 1 month and extending the period to 3 months gives it a 6.39%, and is 1.93% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.95% over the week and 2.27% over the month.
+The stock witnessed a -0.46% gain in the last 1 month and extending the period to 3 months gives it a -0.29%, and is -4.40% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.49% over the week and 2.15% over the month.

 Mastercard Incorporated (MA) Analyst Forecasts